dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

-A _declaring constructor_ declaration is a declaration that contains a `<declaringConstructorSignature>` with a `<declaringParameterList>`, or a declaration that contains a `<declaringConstantConstructorSignature>`, or it is a `<primaryConstructorNoConst>` in the header of a class, enum, or extension type declaration, together with a declaration in the body that contains a `<declaringConstructorSignature>` *(which does not contain a `<declaringParameterList>`, because that's an error)*.
+A _declaring constructor_ declaration is a declaration that contains a `<declaringConstructorSignature>` with a `<declaringParameterList>`, or a declaration that contains a `<declaringConstantConstructorSignature>`, or it is a `<primaryConstructor>` in the header of a class, enum, or extension type declaration, together with a declaration in the body that contains a `<declaringConstructorSignature>` *(which does not contain a `<declaringParameterList>`, because that's an error)*.

 A class or extension type declaration whose class body is `;` is treated as